qnkhuat/termishare/README.md

 - After the signaling process succeed, the terminal will be streamed to web via peer to peer connection

 ## TODO
-- Resize correctly on start
+- [x] Make roomable
-- figureout do we have to have the exact webrtc config from both participants?
+- [ ] Figureout do we have to have the exact webrtc config from both participants?
-- Make roomable
+- [ ] Keep websocket alive